lesterchan/wp-pagenavi/readme.txt

 If you need to configure the CSS style of WP-PageNavi, you can copy the `pagenavi-css.css` file from the plugin directory to your theme's directory and make your modifications there.
 This way, you won't lose your changes when you update the plugin.

-1. Copy the file from:

-`/wp-content/plugins/wp-pagenavi/pagenavi-css.css`

-to:

-`/wp-content/themes/<YOUR THEME NAME>/pagenavi-css.css`

-2. Make your modifications to the new file.

 Alternatively, you can uncheck the "Use pagenavi.css?" option from the settings page and add the styles to your theme's style.css file directly.